iron-software/IronBarcode-Examples/get-started/aws/README.md

 IronBarCode.Installation.DeploymentPath = awsTemporaryDirectory;
 ```

 To read barcodes effectively, it's essential to install the **[Microsoft.ML.OnnxRuntime](https://www.nuget.org/packages/Microsoft.ML.OnnxRuntime)** package.
-Without this, you can still write barcodes, but barcode reading functions might be limited unless you configure IronBarcode to read without leveraging machine learning.
+Without this, you can still write barcodes, but barcode reading functions might be limited unless you configure IronBarcode to read without using machine learning.

 ## Creating Your AWS Lambda Project